duneanalytics/docs/docs/app/decoding-contracts.md

 #### My submission got rejected, why?

 In the interest of data quality, we reject duplicative, incorrect or low quality submissions.
 To avoid rejection, be sure to submit accurate contract information! 🙏

+#### Why am I missing historical data for my contract?

+It may take up to six hours from the time of contract approval for the contract to be fully decoded along with its historical data.
+If you still can't see the data after this period, please reach out to us through our [#decoding Discord channel](https://discord.com/channels/757637422384283659/850326962152538122).

 #### For all other questions: